The UT/Saint Francis Advanced Women's

 Muneeza Khan, MD

-Dr. Khan is an assistant professor in the UT Department of Family Medicine.
+Dr. Khan is an assistant professor in the UT Department of Family Medicine and is the Program Director for the Family Medicine Residency Program at Saint Francis Hospital.
 She is a Diplomat of the American Board of Family Medicine.
-She completed her residency at the Indiana University – Methodist program as well as an Advanced Maternal and Obstetric fellowship.
+She completed her residency at the Indiana University - Methodist program as well as an Advanced Maternal and Obstetric fellowship.
 Additionally, she has also completed a faculty Development fellowship at Michigan State University.

 Robert Hoover, MD